quodlibet/quodlibet/quodlibet/docs/guide/browse/soundcloud.rst

 This will then take you to.
 If your operating system is configured to process ``quodlibet://`` URLs with Quod Libet (see `the instructions <https://quodlibet.github.io/callbacks/soundcloud.html?code=CODE_GOES_HERE>`_ given to you there) then this process will happen automatically.

 If not, you can copy the code from the web page that appears and click the QL button again to enter it.

-Once you are logged in you can log out by clicking the same button, now a disconnect button (seen in the screenshot).
+Once you are logged, in you can log out by clicking the same button again, now a disconnect button (seen in the screenshot).